scottcorgan/jquery.updown.js/README.md

 ## Options

-* ` trigger ` - the element to active the up/down arrows and enter key events for navigating the list
+* ` trigger ` (required) - the element to active the up/down arrows and enter key events for navigating the list
-* ` item ` - the selector for the items to navigate.
+* ` item ` (required) - the selector for the items to navigate.
 A class of ` ud-selected ` is added to the item by default when item is hightlighted (for styling purposes).
-* ` hightlightClass ` - classname to add to list item element when it is highlighted.
+* ` hightlightClass ` (optional) - classname to add to list item element when it is highlighted.
 This overwrites the ` ud-selected ` class name.
+* ` startingIndex ` (optional) - Index of list item to start when navigating throught the list.
+Default is ` 0 `
-* ` onSelect ` - callback function when the enter key is pressed to select that list item.
+* ` onSelect ` (optional) - callback function when the enter key is pressed to select that list item.
 Passes the element as a jQuery object to the callback.

 ## Todo